Nidux/NiduxRest/README.md

-# NiduxRest for PHP 7+ (based on [Niduxrest](http://unirest.io) from Kong)
+# NiduxRest for PHP 8.1+ (based on [Unirest](http://unirest.io) from Kong)

-This is kinda a spiritual successor of Niduxrest, I will try to keep it updated as possible.
+This is a fork from Unirest that I try to keep it updated as possible.
 The main idea is to continue with the idea of something quick and simple as originally made by [Mashape](https://github.com/Mashape).

+**For PHP versions like 8.0 and below, keep using v1.0.5.**

 ## Notable changes

-* PHP 7.4 support
+* PHP 8.1 support
 * Optimization
+* Breaking changes **See below**

+# Breaking changes

+* I did remove access to properties directly, trying to follow some Object-oriented best practices, so use the proper *GET* methods instead.
+* I did rename setters to a proper naming convention
+* There was an unnecesary return on some setters, these were completely removed on v2
+* Changeing methods from interface to enum

 ## Requirements

 - [cURL](http://php.net/manual/en/book.curl.php)
-- PHP 5.4+
+- PHP 8.1+

 # Documentation